kparc/kcc/README.md

 ```

 <a name="typ-lambda"></a>
-As you already know, k lambda is an assignable value, so it must to have
+**Lambdas** are assignable values, so they must to have their own type,
-its own type, which is does, and more than one:
+which they do, and more than one:

 ```q
  @{x+y}                 /type of lambda gives away its rank